Sunlitazure/ManeGen/README.md

 Any time changes are made to the ManeGen settings the hair will need to be generated using the 'Style Hair' button again.

 All changes made to the hair in 'Hair Edit' mode will be lost when clicking the 'Style Hair' button.
 Doing so completely resets the hair edit and regenerates the hair.

+ManeGen settings are contained in the particleSettings, so every particleSetting will have its own unique ManeGen settings even for multiple particleSettings on the same object

 ### Generate Hair